-Effective: The candidate has made acceptable, sustained contributions in one or more topic areas of research.
-The quality and quantity of research reflect a coherent agenda of work and suggest that significant contributions will be made over time.
+Effective: The candidate has made acceptable, sustained contributions in one or more topic areas of research/creative activity.
+The quality and quantity of research/creative activity reflect a coherent agenda of work and suggest that significant contributions will be made over time.

-Not Satisfactory: The candidate has made insufficient contributions in research/scholarship.
+Not Satisfactory: The candidate has made insufficient contributions in research/creative activity.